LifeFone Medical Alert System Review 2024

 Cost

 Starting at $24.95 per month with an annual payment plan, this at-home system is LifeFone’s most affordable package.
-There are a few cheaper options on the market — MobileHelp’s prices, for example, start at $19.95 per month for in-home coverage — but LifeFone is still decently priced.
+There are a few cheaper options on the market, but this is pretty comparable to most other providers.
+For example, MobileHelp’s prices also start at $24.95 per month for in-home coverage — but LifeFone is still decently priced.
 You also can get a $2 monthly discount if you pay quarterly or a $5 discount if you pay annually.

 There are no activation or equipment fees, and you can add automatic fall detection for $5 per month, which is inexpensive for fall detection.
-For comparison, Medical Guardian’s fall detection costs $10 per month, a pretty standard price for the industry.
+For comparison, Medical Guardian’s fall detection costs the industry standard of $10 per month.

 Equipment